ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

   website [see deprecated
   repo](https://github.com/exercism/DEPRECATED-ada).
 However, due to the lack of exercises and people willing to carry out the work maintaining it and helping students, it is no longer available.
-I would be great if it could be brought back.
+It would be great if it could be brought back.
 Nonetheless, Alice, see above, is trying to achive a similar goal while being focused on Ada/SPARK.